Send Feedback

 Keeping each space true to itself

 A few main categories are special spaces, so they have light guardrails to stay meaningful.
-Nothing is deleted — posts that don’t fit are simply moved to a regular post and labelled as such.
+The default is conversion, not deletion — posts that don’t fit are converted to a regular post and labelled as such (a diary that converts is closed once its entries become posts).
+The one exception is Bookworms, below.

-- Huni Bookworms is strictly for books — reviews of or chats about a book or anything book-related, including religious books like the Quran or the Bible.
-Posts that aren’t about a book may be removed or reclassified.
+• Huni Bookworms is strictly for books — reviews of or chats about a book or anything book-related, including religious books like the Quran or the Bible.
+Posts that aren’t about a book may be reclassified by a moderator or, if they fit nowhere, removed with notice — the one lane where removal is possible.

 If you’re struggling, you’re not alone